erikrikarddaniel/oldenburg_workshop_201905/schedule.md

 13.00-14.00: Demonstration: Using R/Tidyverse to analyze amplicon sequence data (DL)

-14.00-17.00: Practical: Using R/Tidyverse and different normalization methods to analyze sequence data
+14.00-15.00: Practical: Using R/Tidyverse and different normalization methods to analyze sequence data

+15.00-16.00: Discussion

+16.00-17-00: Practical continues